-The overarching objective of the Programme is to achieve improved stroke care and enable Stroke Support Organisations (and ESO members) and their constituents, patients and carers, to strengthen their ability to advocate and impact on prevention strategies, diagnosis and treatment and after care.
+The overarching objective of SSOFT is to achieve improved stroke care and enable SSO (and European Stroke Organisation members) and their constituents, patients and carers, to strengthen their ability to advocate and impact on prevention strategies, diagnosis and treatment and after care.

-This was achieved with the production and dissemination of educational and training materials via a coordinated Programme designed for all those involved with Stroke Support Organisations (SSOs) across Europe, and also made available for stroke professionals who would want to know more about this area.
+This was achieved with the production and dissemination of educational and training materials via a coordinated programme designed for all those involved with SSOs across Europe, and also made available for stroke professionals who would want to know more about this area.

 For more information about SSOFT please visit www.ssoft.info